David Letterman Called Trump A ‘Stupid Son Of A B***h,’ Wants To Grill Him

-David Letterman may have retired from late-night TV in 2015, but that doesn’t meant that he doesn’t have a thing or two to say about Donald Trump.
-Letterman spent 33 on TV before taking his leave and going into “hiding” behind a bushy white beard, and during his run, he interviewed now-POTUS Trump over and over again.
-He even had an affectionate nickname for the former reality TV star, reports Vulture.
+David Letterman may have retired from late-night TV in 2015, but that doesn’t mean that he doesn’t have a thing or two to say about Donald Trump.
+Letterman spent 33 years on TV before taking his leave and going into “hiding” behind a bushy white beard, and during his run, he interviewed now-POTUS Trump over and over again.
+He even had an affectionate nickname for the former reality TV star, according to Vulture.
 The term of Trump endearment?
 “Trumpy.”

 David @Letterman says he "would have gone to work on Trump."
 His successor @StephenAtHome is doing just that: https://t.co/XGc7gBGbcg pic.twitter.com/0Duiiz05W6